In The Ordeal of Change Eric Hoffer writes…

 We also know from a McKinsey study that 1% reduction in variable costs can lead to as high as 7.8% increase in operating profit.

 This number alone should be a good incentive for most business owners to stop regarding headcount increase as business growth.
-We can call it business enlargement, but definitely not business growth.
+We can call it business enlargement, but definitely not demand generation.

 The other area that spurs business owners to marketing automation is that the buyer environment has changed.
 Once upon a time, even high-priced solutions could be transacted in “one fell swoop” in a short space of time at just a very few meetings.